second-state/whitepapers/smart-contracts-search-engine/start-a-search-engine.md

 The primary purpose of the ABI mode is to introduce newly uploaded ABIs to pre-existing contract addresses of which they may be associated with.

+#### State
+The `harvest.py -m state` mode operates in the following way.
+It fetches all indexed contracts from the [commonindex](https://github.com/second-state/smart-contract-search-engine/blob/45ea54d0217fff0973a40f95c688ac03eedc2e1c/python/config.ini#L12).
+It reads their abiShaList and creates a web3 contract instance for each of the ABI / address combinations.
+Now the ABI address combinations are not questionable because they have already been through a process of making sure that they are a real relationship which can yield real data.
+The state mode fetches the public view data from the contract and updates the index if the data is different to what was originally stored.
+It also creates a local hash of the data so that when it repeats this process over and over it can compare hashes on local disk rather than remotely issuing queries to the index.

 ### Flask

 ```text